jss367/jss367.github.io/_posts/2018-07-10-kangaroos-and-wallabies-iii-advanced-modeling-with-fastai.md

 dls = dblock.dataloaders(path)
 ```

-Let's see how many we have in each set.
+Let’s see how many items we have in each set.

 ```python